TejaVS27/Digital-SoC-Design-and-Planning/README.md

 run the above command to view the GLN file in text editor.

 Apart from this file, few reports are also generated and can be found in the reports/synthesis directory.
-Area report (with no. of different cells), Timing repor (with min path and max path slack), Lint report etc.
+Area report (with no. of different cells), Timing report (with min path and max path slack), Lint report etc.

 ![Screenshot 2024-04-13 131940](https://github.com/TejaVS27/RISCV-SoC-Design/assets/124818692/a1369a1f-c1ea-4eda-a7a5-abc1ab803d05)